Newton’s First Two Laws Applied to the DeadliftStrength Training 3 min Read

 – Grip Strength

-If you have some weak links in the chain you can use the exercises outlined below to shore them up.
+If you have weak links in the chain, you can use the exercises outlined below to shore them up.

 Hip thrusts are the ultimate glute builder.
-When you throw a band around your knees and weight on your lap this exercise is the king of glute hypertrophy.
+This exercise is the king of glute hypertrophy when you throw a band around your knees and weight on your lap.

-Your glute medius, maximus, and minimus will all grow, and this translates to stronger deadlifts.
+Your glute medius, glute maximus, and glute minimus will all grow, which translates to stronger deadlifts.

 Weighted cat/cows will reinforce your thoracic spine positioning for deadlifts, and give you the muscle necessary to hold it.